Categories

 • Template amount: Increase the template input (50-100ng)

-5. Core technologies to improve PCR specificity
+5. Core technologies for improving PCR specificity

 Golden rules for primer design